Anna-Pramod/berryback-platform/README.md

 It aligns **real-time consumer demand signals** with **food business operations**, transforming waste reduction from a reactive process into a **planning and efficiency advantage**.

-> Redistribution is not the product.
-> Intelligence is.

 ---

 ## How BerryBack Thinks